Parkinson’s hallucinations and delusions are more common than you think

 Eyeball icon representing visual hallucinations

-Hearing things that others don't
+Hearing things that aren't real

 Such as hearing sounds, music, or voices